Home · A-Z Index · myVHCC · Campus Closing · VHCC Alert · Employee Directory · Text Only

 Students who wish to transfer to four-year institutions should acquaint themselves with the requirements of the college or university to which transfer is contemplated.
 Such students should consult with their faculty advisor at Virginia Highlands Community College in planning their programs.

-Subject to the approval of the college, the Associate of Applied Science program in Protective Services may be modified to some extent to satisfy transfer requirements at other institutions.
+Subject to the approval of the college, the Associate of Applied Science program in Administration of Justice may be modified to some extent to satisfy transfer requirements at other institutions.

 Program Progression: Any student who earns a final grade lower than “C” in any Administration of Justice course or SOC 235 or 236 must repeat the course and earn a final grade of “C” or better before taking the next course or courses in the sequence.